-The combined tuition and fees for Oklahoma residents is approximately \$115.00 per credit hour.
-Costs could range from approximately \$120.00 for a one-credit course to \$2895.00 for tuition and fees for a full-time student (12 credit hours a term) for a full academic year.
-For example, if you enroll in a three-credit history course, the cost would be approximately \$370.00.
+The combined tuition and fees for Oklahoma residents is approximately \$126.42 per credit hour.
+Costs could range from approximately \$126.42 for a one-credit course to \$3035.00 for tuition and fees for a full-time student (12 credit hours a term) for a full academic year.
+For example, if you enroll in a three-credit-hour history course, the cost would be approximately \$380.00.
 Tuition and fees are subject to change.
 Course fees, admission fee, international student fee, and book costs are not included.
 Can I Get Financial Aid?

 Financial aid is designed to supplement the financial resources of the student and student's parent(s).
-Financial aid is available through grants, scholarships, loans and part-time employment from federal, state, institutional and private sources.
+Financial aid is available through grants, scholarships, loans and part-time employment, funded by federal, state, institutional and private sources.
 At Tulsa Community College, the Financial Aid and Scholarships office is available to assist qualified students to meet the costs of their education.
 TCC offers tuition waivers and/or scholarships to eligible students.
-For more information visit the financial aid section of TCC's website: www.tulsacc.edu/finaid.
+For more information, visit the financial aid section of TCC's website: www.tulsacc.edu/finaid.
 What Degrees Are Offered?

 Tulsa Community College awards three degrees: Associate in Arts, Associate in Science, and Associate in Applied Science.
 Each degree requires the completion of a program of study totaling a minimum of 60 credit hours.
 A full-time student can complete degree requirements in two years or less, but many of our students are employed and take longer.
-Certificate programs are designed for students who are not currently studying for an associate degree but who want certification that they have completed a program of study.
+Tulsa Community College also offers shorter Certificate of Achievement programs designed for students who are not currently studying for an associate degree but who want certification that they have completed a program of study.
 Who Can Attend?

 You are eligible to enroll at Tulsa Community College if you are a graduate of an accredited high school or at least 18 years of age and capable of benefiting from the courses offered.
-Enrollment Services may grant special permission to others.
-Prior to registration, your official transcripts should be sent to any Enrollment Services Office directly from the high school or college you previously attended.
-Also, appropriate placement exam scores, ACT, or a similar battery of tests should be taken before you enroll.
+Special permission may be granted to others.
+Prior to registration, your official transcripts should be sent to: Tulsa Community College, Student Completion Services, Attn: Transcripts, 909 S. Boston, Tulsa, OK 74119 directly from the high school or college you previously attended.
 What If I Enroll and Then Can't Attend?

 Students who enroll at Tulsa Community College and are not able to attend should follow the published withdrawal or drop procedures.
 It is the student's responsibility to be sure that unwanted courses are dropped.
-Students meeting the criteria can enroll at TCC while in high school as a high school concurrent student.
 Will My Courses Transfer?